 This opens the door to very advanced scenarios where e.g the device under test is running some kind of client application, and a test server can be started as a subprocess to test the entire client/server interaction.

-• Robot Framework, a generic open source automation framework, is now also supported as a test harness!
+An example of a Pytest test that tests basic shell behavior can be found here, and there are some pull requests opened that demonstrate even more complex scenarios.
+See more in the documentation here (PR #57117). - Robot Framework, a generic open source automation framework, is now also supported as a test harness!
 This makes it very easy to run tests on top of the Renode emulation/simulation framework.
 I really like how the Robot Framework makes test super easy to read for a human.
-See for yourself, with the test below that checks if the version shell command works as expected.
-More info about this feature in the documentation page here (PR #56770).
+See for yourself, with the test below that checks if the

 Should Read Version From Shell